Cyfrin/8-vault-guardians-audit/audit-data/2023-11-01-vault-guardians.md

 *For the deadline issue, we recommend the following:*

-DeFi is a large landscape, for protocols that have sensitive investing parameters, add a custom parameter to the `deposit` function so the Vault Guardians protocol can account for the customizations of DeFi protocols.
+DeFi is a large landscape.
+For protocols that have sensitive investing parameters, add a custom parameter to the `deposit` function so the Vault Guardians protocol can account for the customizations of DeFi projects that it integrates with.

-In the deposit function, consider allowing for custom data.
+In the `deposit` function, consider allowing for custom data.

 ```diff
 - function deposit(uint256 assets, address receiver) public override(ERC4626, IERC4626) isActive returns (uint256) {